-NAC decreases the adherence capacity in macrophages from old mice at 0.1 mM.
-1 mM and 2.5 mM, especially at 10 and 20 min of incubation, with the values of this function being more similar to those in adults.
-When we studied the effects of NAC (0.1 to 5 mM) in vitro on the adherence of macrophages from adult mice, no change (Del Rio et al. 1998, Puerto et al. 2002,Pomaki et al. 2005) or an increase (Victor and De la Fuente 2002) were found.
-Thus, NAC modulates adherence of macrophages, no affecting or increasing this function when cells are from adult animals, but decreasing it in macrophages from old mice, in which the oxidative stress situation of the animals is shown with an increased adherence (De la Fuente et al. 2005, De la Fuente and Miquel 2009).
-Similar results, namely a decrease of the peritoneal macrophage adherence capacity in presence of NAC, were obtained in cells from adult mice with lethal endotoxic shock, a situation with an acute oxidative stress that increases the adherence of these phagocytes (Victor and De la Fuente 2002).
+NAC decreases the adherence capacity in macrophages from old mice at 0.1 mM, 1 mM and 2.5 mM, especially at 10 and 20 min of incubation, with the values of this function being more similar to those in adults.
+When we studied the effects of NAC (0.1 to 5 mM) in vitro on the adherence of macrophages from adult mice, no change (Del Rio et al. 1998, Puerto et al. 2002, Pomaki et al. 2005) or increase (Victor and De la Fuente 2002) were found.
+Thus, NAC modulates adherence of macrophages, not affecting or increasing this function when cells are from adult animals, but decreasing it in macrophages from old mice, in which the oxidative stress situation of the animals is shown with an increased adherence (De la Fuente et al. 2005, De la Fuente and Miquel 2009).